indimail/indimail-mta/README.md

 # Binary Packages Build

 If you need to have indimail-mta on multiple machines, you can build binary packages once and install the same package on multiple machines.
+The other big advantage of using a binary build is that the binary installation will give you fully functional, configured system using your hostname for defaults.
+You can always change these configuration files in /etc/indimail to cater to your requirements later.
+With a binary build, you don't need to run the `create_services` command.
+You can also download pre-built binary packages from [openSUSE Build Service](https://build.opensuse.org/), described in the chapter '# Binary Builds on openSUSE Build Service`.

-The steps for doing this are
+The steps for doing a binary build are

 ## Clone git repository